micahcowan/bobbin/README.md

 The currently-supported disk format types are: `.nib`, `.dsk`, `.do`, and `.po`.
 No attempt is made at "detecting" the format of a `.dsk` file, it is always assumed to be DOS-ordered (rename it to `.po` if it's not).
 Only 5.25", 16-sector formats are supported at this time.

+Any changes written to disk are synced to the underlying file when the disk-drive motor stops spinning.
+The current implementation syncs the entire file to disk, even if only a small portion was written.
+Write-protected disk image files are not yet supported.

 ##### --disk2 *arg*

 Load the given disk file to drive 2.